robertziel/dynamic_categories_concept/README.md

 # Dynamic Categories Example BACKEND

+## Category

+One category can have multiple custom fields.
+If category is assigned to parent category, it will inherit custom fields from parent.

 ## Custom fields

-Is always assigned to one category.
+Are always assigned to one category.
 There are following custom fields types:

+* Boolean
-* BigDecimal
+* Integer
 * String
-* TextField

 And much more can be added if required.